What is Aggravated Criminal Sexual Abuse?

 Contact the Top Sex Crime Defense Attorney to Fight Aggravated Criminal Sexual Abuse Charges in Michigan

-You need to contact a top rape defense attorney if you or your family member is arrested or charged with aggravated sexual abuse charges (learn more about what to look out for in a criminal defense lawyer here).
+You need to contact a top rape defense attorney if you or your family member is arrested or charged with aggravated sexual abuse charges.

 The penalties of an aggravated criminal sexual abuse charge are pretty harsh.
 They can have a permanent and adverse effect on your life.
 Even if you have been falsely accused or suspect that it is a case of mistaken identity, you need to contact sexual assault lawyers immediately.